Find a deploy

 By default, Netlify will delete deploys after 90 days.
 Netlify will not delete the deploy currently published to your site (also called the published deploy), or the most recent successful deploy from a Git branch.

-Collaborators or team Owners can manually delete the most recent successful deploy on a branch through the UI as long as this deploy is not the published deploy.
+Developers or Team Owners can manually delete the most recent successful deploy on a branch through the UI as long as this deploy is not the published deploy.

-For more control over when deploys are automatically deleted, Owners and Collaborators on a Core Enterprise plan can adjust the default deploy retention period for all eligible site deploys.
+For more control over when deploys are automatically deleted, Owners and Developers on an Enterprise plan can adjust the default deploy retention period for all eligible site deploys.
 Learn more about your options on our pricing page.

 Once a deploy is automatically deleted, you can expect the deploy and its associated builds to disappear from the Netlify UI and API queries.
 If you visit the deploy permalink for an automatically deleted deploy, a generic 404 page is returned.

-The team audit log updates with Deploy retention has changed when a Collaborator or team Owner changes the deploy retention limit for a site.
+The team audit log updates with Deploy retention has changed when a Developer or Team Owner changes the deploy retention limit for a site.

 # Change the deploy retention limit

-To adjust a site’s default deploy retention limit, you must be a team Owner or Collaborator.
+To adjust a site’s default deploy retention limit, you must be a Team Owner or Developer.

 After you change the deploy retention limit for a site and save, all changes take effect instantly.
 For example, if you set your site’s deploy retention to 30 days and confirm this update, all eligible deploys older than 30 days will delete with no additional warning.
 Netlify runs deploy deletions daily.

-1. As a Collaborator or team Owner, go to
+1. As a Developer or Team Owner, go to

 .